 The most common staging system for SCLC breaks the disease down into two categories:

-- Limited stage: At this stage, cancer has only developed on one side of the chest and involves a single area of the lung, the lymph nodes, or both.
+Cancer has only developed on one side of the chest and involves a single area of the lung, the lymph nodes, or both.

-- Extensive stage: Cancer has spread to the opposite side of the chest or outside the chest.
+Cancer has spread to the opposite side of the chest or outside the chest.

 The outlook for a person with lung cancer depends on the type and the stage.
-Other factors, such as age and overall health, can also affect the outlook.

 Screening may not benefit every person who is at risk of lung cancer.